elliewix/textbook-reviews/README.md

 ### About the boook:

 * be an actual textbook.
 Meaning that there are practice problems, quizzes, have a sick ass reference section, and please please a good index.
-* Books meant purely for reference (like cookbooks) aren't designed well for a course structure.
+* be for actual beginners who have never writen or seen a line of code before in any context.
+Just because a book covers variable assignment and if statements doesn't mean it's meant for beginners.
-* Just because a book covers variable assignment and if statements doesn't mean it's meant for beginners.
+* Books meant purely for reference (like cookbooks) aren't designed well for a university course structure.
 * This is also a 16 week session and needs to have substantive content for that.
-* Be script first, but platform/software agnostic to the use of command prompt vs scripts.
+* Be script first but platform/software agnostic to the use of command prompt vs scripts.
 If a book only shows the use of IDLE it is hell on earth trying to get some people out of that environment.
-* I'm open to online/OER materials
+* I'm open to online/OER materials.
 * I'm also open to expensive books, but it must be hella awesome for me to require a $100+ book.

 ### About the content I want:

 * Math: as little as possible.
 Yes this can be done.
 Yes it is fine.
-Don't @ me.
+Don't `@` me.
 * Strings/text: as much as possible, please!
 * lists/dictionaries:  COLLECT ALL THE THINGS, but please leave the comprehensions at the door
 * OOP: not interested or way later